Welcome to Second Grade!

 Let’s Keep in Touch!

 As partners in your child's education, I believe that communication is key.
-I will send home newsletters every other Friday, but in between newsletters I like to use a free tool called Class Messenger.
+I will send home newsletters every other Friday, but in between newsletters I like to use a free tool called Remind.
 This is a way for you to contact me quickly through text message and for me to send out information about what is happening in class.
 I frequently send messages to remind or inform you of upcoming events.
 I will send home directions on how to sign up.

 Another free tool I use is See Saw.
 This is a private online portfolio where students can post pictures or videos of their work, and you can view it and make comments from home.
 It's a great way for you to be involved in what we're doing in class.
 Students need to sign up first and create an artifact.
 Once students are signed up, I will send home instructions for you to sign up as well.